Tooth Extractions − Mission KS

 After a few days you should feel fine and can resume your normal activities.
 If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately.

 Drs.
-Keith, Bill or Brooke, call our office in Mission, KS at Keith + Associates Dentistry Phone Number 913-384-0044 or use our contact form.
+Keith, Bill, Brooke or Zach, call our office in Mission, KS at Keith + Associates Dentistry Phone Number 913-384-0044 or use our contact form.

 Schedule Appointment | Patient Registration | Preparing For Your Visit | Contact Info / Directions